hurlbertlab/core-transient/Reference/formatting_datasets.md

 ## SECTION TWO: CREATING PROPORTIONAL OCCURRENCE AND DATASET SUMMARY DATA FRAMES

 We have now formatted the dataset to the finest possible spatial and temporal grain, removed bad species, and added the dataset ID.
 We've alreay done the heavy lifting of dataset formatiting and it's now to make some scale decisions and determine the proportional occupancies.
 To do so, we need to explore the dataset and look through the metadata for clues to the approriate temporal and spatial grain.
+As you create the proportional occurrence frame, be sure to keep careful notes describing how the data were summarized, including any decision made for scaling decisions.

 ### Temporal data: